 Colorado Forest Atlas

-Currently, the Colorado Forest Atlas hosts two applications – the Wildfire Risk Viewer (Public Viewer) and the Risk Reduction Planner (Professional Viewer).
-These applications were previously hosted on the Colorado Wildfire Risk Assessment Portal (CO-WRAP) website but have been updated with new designs and tools.
-The data and information in these apps is derived from the 2017 Colorado Wildfire Risk Assessment.
+Currently, the Colorado Forest Atlas hosts three applications – the Wildfire Risk Viewer (Public Viewer), Wildfire Risk Reduction Planner (Professional Viewer) and Forest Action Plan 2020.
+The data and information in the Wildfire Risk Viewer and Wildfire Risk Reduction Planner were derived from the 2017 Colorado Wildfire Risk Assessment.

 Wildfire Risk Viewer